GWphua/aws-notes/README.md

 ### Amazon CloudTrial

-- Provides governance, compliance, and audit for your AWS Account
+- Provides governance, compliance, and audit for your AWS Account.
-- Enabled by default
+- _Enabled_ by default.
-- Get an history of events / API calls made within your AWS Account through
+- Get an history of events / API calls made within your AWS Account through:
   1. Console
   2. SDK
   3. CLI
   4. AWS Services
-- Can put logs from CloudTrial into CloudWatch Logs or [S3](#amazon-s3).
+- Can put logs from CloudTrial into [CloudWatch Logs](#amazon-cloudwatch-logs) or [S3](#amazon-s3).
+- CloudTrail Insights provides automated analysis of your CloudTrail Events.
-- A trail can be applied to All Regions or a single Region
+- A trail can be applied to All Regions or a single Region.
-- If a resource is deleted in AWS, investigate the CloudTrail first
+- If a resource is deleted in AWS, investigate the CloudTrail first.

-#### CloudTrail Insights

-- Provides automated analysis of your CloudTrail Events

 ### AWS X-Ray